Designers. We're getting ready for departure

 Board for freelance & contract work

-Worked with Nick Visser and Jonno Riekwel on the sign up page for Shipmentapp
+Worked with Nick Visser and Kevin Kalle on the sign up page for Shipmentapp

 We're getting ready for departure.
 Apply for a boarding pass to get early access to our beta.